 Make sure the tenant has a copy of the property inventory and signs it to show they are happy with the contents.
 Keep your own master copy somewhere safe.
 Note that landlord software can help you manage things such as a property inventory, which is handy if you have several properties in your portfolio.

-No security system in the world will help you if you let the property to a rogue tenant.
 Effective tenant screening is a critical factor in keeping your rental property safe and secure.

 Professional tenant screening services will check things like credit history, employment references, previous landlord references, etc., but it is worth conducting your own checks too.